 The units of study for the major can be found in the Table A unit of study table for Sanskrit.
 The table shows units of study on offer in the current handbook year.
-You may find information regarding a full list of units of study available to the major on the departmental website.
+You can find information regarding a full list of units of study available to the major on the departmental website.

 Junior units of study (1000 level)

 In first year you complete SANS1001 Sanskrit Introductory 1 and SANS1002 Sanskrit Introductory 2 before enrolling in senior-intermediate units of study.
-Junior units introduce you to the discipline by way of learning the script, basic grammatical structures and principles and also basic vocabulary as well as developing an awareness of important key concepts and terms to provide you with the rudimentary tools to understand and contextualize South Asian civilization.
+Junior units introduce you to the discipline by way of learning the script, basic grammatical structures and principles and also basic vocabulary as well as developing an awareness of important key concepts and terms to provide you with the rudimentary tools to understand and contextualise South Asian civilisation.

 Senior units of study (2000 and 3000 level)

 In addition you will complete SANS2612 Sanskrit Research Preparation 1 and SANS3612 Sanskrit Research Preparation 2 at the University of Sydney.
 In these units you are introduced to higher level research and inquiry through becoming methodologically aware of advances in the discipline, allowing you to further reconsider your own intellectual, cultural and ethical perspective.
 Students may also be exposed to the study of the Pali, Prakrit, and Gandhari languages in these units.
 These units are offered in second semester and alternate each year.

 Although not part of the major, you are encouraged to take the following non-language units offered in the Asian Studies and Buddhist Studies programs that are relevant to Sanskrit and South Asian Studies.
 These units of study do not contribute to the credit point requirement of a major in Sanskrit.